Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retrieval Fusions

 \section{Retrieval Fusions}

-Retrieval fusions refer to how to leverage the retrieved knowledge to improve generators' performance.
-Basically, there are three types of retrieval fusions: query-based fusions, logits-based fusions, and latent fusions.
-Figure~\ref{fig:refusion_med} shows the detailed categorization of fusions and representative works of each retrieval fusion in RAG.
+Retrieval fusions refer to how to leverage the retrieved information to improve generators' performance.
+Basically, there are \edit{four} types of retrieval fusions: query-based fusions, logits-based fusions, latent fusions, \edit{and parametric fusions}.